Telemedicine

 Implementation Examples

-A number of telemedicine and telehealth programs exist in the United States35.
-The Missouri Telehealth Network36, for example, is aimed at enhancing access to care in rural and underserved areas of Missouri.
-The Children’s National Medical Center in Washington, D.C. has a telemedicine program that serves community hospitals, suburban health centers, inner-city health clinics, national hospitals, and international partners37.
+A number of telemedicine and telehealth programs exist in the United States47.
+The federal website Telehealth.HHS.gov has updates on state and federal policy and project examples from across the U.S.47.
+The National Rural Health Association (NRHA) advocates for telehealth to increase rural access to health care and tracks related legislation48.
+The University of Missouri hosts the National Center for Telehealth Research and Policy, C-TRaP, founded in 202549 and the Missouri Telehealth Network (MTN), aimed at enhancing access to care in rural and underserved areas of Missouri50.
+The Children’s National Medical Center in Washington, D.C. has a telemedicine program that serves community hospitals, suburban health centers, inner-city health clinics, national hospitals, and international partners51.

 Implementation Resources